Ways Your Relationship Changes After You Get Engaged

 While many couples experience a positive lift in their relationship due to a strengthened sense of security with each other, a sense of increased closeness, and a commitment to each other, becoming engaged can also usher in a new period of growth for a couple.
 Why?
 Because moving to the next level in a relationship can throw areas where there are differences or irritations into stark relief when the timeline of a relationship shifts from “now” to “the rest of my life.”

 As couples start thinking more seriously about their relationship, their marriage, and their shared future together, wise couples realize that there are things to sort out.
 This is always true.
 There is no such thing as a perfect relationship.
-No couple is ever in alignment about everything, and that's why getting engaged so often ushers in an exciting time of growth and change for couples in advance of their wedding as couples work together to figure out how to be even better partners for each other.
+No couple is ever in alignment about everything.
+That’s why getting engaged so often ushers in an exciting time of growth and change for couples in advance of their wedding as couples work together to figure out how to be even better partners for each other.

 In addition to the opportunities afforded to people by planning a wedding, becoming engaged often compels couples to evaluate each other more thoroughly as conversations about values, dreams and “what I want my / our life together to be about” naturally happen.
 This, combined with more authenticity, more communication, and more real-life issues to address gives people a deeper understanding about who each other really is, and what is most important.
 They now, as a couple, have opportunities to improve their relationship on many levels, including the way they communicate, how they work as a team, how they support each other despite having differences, how they practice unconditional love and acceptance, and more.
 Smart couples do this work in premarital counseling in advance of their marriage in order to resolve potential problems before they start.
 This helps set a couple up for a long, happy marriage (instead of a short and frustrating one).